portrait machupicchu

 What to expect from the height

-Now that we know how high is Machu Picchu, what can you expect at such heights?
+Now that we know about high in Machu Picchu, what can you expect at such heights?
 Although it does not usually happen to everyone, in the same way, altitude sickness can be present.
-We hope that this information and tips help with your Machu Picchu tours plans.
-Viewing all factors of climates and characteristics before your Peru trip will be an important plan of your schedule, always.
-You already know, keep good feeding habits, do exercises before your trip to Peru and your enjoyment will be 100%.
+We hope this information and tips help you visit the UNESCO World Heritage site, the famous Machu Picchu.

 “NEVER MEASURE THE HEIGHT OF A MOUNTAIN UNTIL YOU REACH THE TOP.
 THEN YOU WILL SEE HOW LOW IT WAS”

-Peru has so much to offer, it can be hard to know where to start.
-With many years of experience in the tourism sector, Machu Travel Peru is happy to help with anything regarding your trip to Machu Picchu and any tours around it.
+Peru has so much to offer that it can be hard to know where to start.
+With many years of experience in the tourism sector, Machu Travel Peru is happy to help with anything related to your trip to Machu Picchu and any tours around it.
 Make your Machu Picchu experience an unforgettable one!